streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/index.md

 ## Deploy your app

-To deploy an app, click "New app" from the upper right corner of your workspace.
+To deploy an app, click "**New app**" from the upper right corner of your workspace.

 ![New app](/images/streamlit-community-cloud/deploy-empty-new-app.png)

 Fill in your repo, branch, and file path.
-As a shortcut, you can also click "Paste GitHub URL".
-Optionally, you can declare a custom subdomain.
-In the example below, the app would be deployed to `red-balloon.streamlit.app`.
+As a shortcut, you can also click "**Paste GitHub URL**".
+Optionally, you can specify a custom subdomain.
+In the example below, the app would be deployed to `https://red-balloon.streamlit.app/`.
 You can always set or change your subdomain later.
-See more about [subdomains](#subdomains) at the end of this page.
+See more about [custom subdomains](#custom-subdomains) at the end of this page.

 ![Deploy an app](/images/streamlit-community-cloud/deploy-an-app.png)

 ## Advanced settings for deployment

-If you are connecting to a data source or want to select a Python version for your app, you can do that by clicking "Advanced settings" before you deploy the app.
+If you are connecting to a data source or want to select a Python version for your app, you can do that by clicking "**Advanced settings**" before you deploy the app.

 ![Advanced settings](/images/streamlit-community-cloud/advanced-settings.png)

-You can connect to private data sources either by using [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management) or with [IP allowlisting](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/stable-outbound-ip-addresses).
+You can connect to private data sources by using [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
 Read more on how to [connect to data sources](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources).

 <Tip>